goeland86/Reconfigure/README.md

 On Ubuntu you can either use `sudo apt install python3-tk` or `pip3 install tk`.

 Then you can run the program with `python reconfigure.py`

+### Windows users

+Please note that on Windows, to be able to run the script, you need to either launch it from the Python console, or from the Powershell.
+Running it from the DOS (cmd) terminal won't work.